sivaramsk/cloud-platform/README.md

 Configure terraform:
   The default number of nodes that will be installed is 3 worker nodes with 4vCPUS and 16G RAM.
 Refer this page for configuring different machine type - https://azure.microsoft.com/en-in/pricing/details/virtual-machines/linux/.
 You can change the configuration in the file aks-cluster.tf under agent_pool_profile.count.
-  You can also change the configuration for the file store size in file-store.tf where the quota is set to 50G
+  You can also change the configuration for the file store size in file-store.tf where the quota is set to 50G.
+You may have to modify the name of the storageaccount and the sharename if already using the default one.

 Login to Azure:
 1. Login to azure in your browser.